parsegon/math-css/README.md

     35x + 45
 </div>
 ```
 Calculus-CSS also tries to allow users to never have to look up Unicode symbols for common math features.
 Hence, there is a built in partial derivative function, just exclude the special d's.
+And yup, ```partial derivative``` reads just like English, use two works, not one or a hyphen.

 ```HTML
 <div partial derivative>